Zaika-e-Lucknow: Top food places in Lucknow

 Honorable mentions: Shree Lassi at Chowk, Bajpai poori kachori near Leela Cinema, Raja Thandai near Gol Darwaja Chowk and Azhar Paan near Akbari Darwaja Chowk.

-Do let me know whether you liked the collection or not and do highlight if I missed any major place.
+Do let me know whether you liked the collection of Top food places in Lucknow and do highlight if I missed any major place.
 Now you know what all places to visit the next time that you are in Lucknow.

 For all those who love kebabs,